 How to Use Four Action Templates

-First of all, you have to think about the factors of the industry that need to be eliminated because of defectiveness.
-Find out the factors where you give huge investment and efforts, but getting very little output.
-These factors also can be made more contribution in the past but now useless, so you need to eliminate them because of becoming obsolete at the present time.
+Firstly, you have to identify the factors of the industry that need to be eliminated because of defectiveness.
+Find out the elements where you give significant investment and effort but get very little output.
+These factors can also be made more contributions in the past but are now useless, so you need to eliminate them because of becoming obsolete.

-Secondly, you need to identify factors that are not completely necessary for the industry and also can not contribute to the industry’s benefit properly.
+Secondly, you need to identify factors that are unnecessary for the industry and cannot correctly benefit the industry.
 These factors are well below the industry’s standard.
-For example, the higher cost of manufacturing of the product can be reduced.
+For example, the higher cost of manufacturing can reduce the product.

-These are the very important factors that need to be increased to fulfill the industries well above standards.
-For example, in order to exceed the customer’s challenges, the company needs to rebuild features of the industry.
+These significant factors need to be increased to fulfill the industries well above standards.
+For example, the company needs to rebuild the features to exceed the customer’s challenges.

-These are the totally new features that the company never provided.
-To create these new features, you need to investigate the customer’s desire to fulfill.
-The industry can create new products or offer new services for consumers in an innovative way.
+These are the new features that the company never provided.
+To create these new features, you must investigate the customer’s desire to fulfill them.
+The industry can also create new products or offer innovative consumer services.
 It will help the company to create a new marketplace distinguished from the competition.

-In short, Red ocean strategy refers to competing for the existing marketplace where blue ocean strategy denotes making new uncontested marketplace.
-Based on the discussion, it is safe to say that the blue ocean is a better strategy that can bring fewer risks, more success, and increased profits for the company.
-In addition, the four action templates appear as the best solution to identify the investment of the industry is in the proper way or not.
-Hence, the blue ocean strategy and the four action frameworks have become an innovative invention for the business arena.
+In short, the Red ocean strategy refers to competing for the existing marketplace, whereas the blue ocean strategy denotes making a new uncontested marketplace.
+Based on the discussion, it is safe to say that the blue ocean is a better way to bring fewer risks, more success, and increased profits.
+In addition, the four action templates appear as the best solution to identify the industry’s investment is properly or not.
+Hence, the blue ocean strategy and the four action framework have become innovative business innovations.